Note: This guidebook entry was last updated 12/18/14

 Attractions.
 The Echo Ridge trails (a groomed Nordic trail system) circle ridge tops and give panoramic vistas in all directions.
-With the lower parking lot at an elevation of 3,600 feet, Echo Ridge is often above the clouds that cover <st1:place w:st="on">Lake Chelan valley in the winter.
+With the lower parking lot at an elevation of 3,600 feet, Echo Ridge is often above the clouds that cover Lake Chelan and the Columbia River Valley in the winter.
 The trails are both expertly groomed and laid out.
 The pitch of the trails undulate nicely and the green (easy) skating routes, while not flat, still provide a very nice skating experience to beginners.
 The best quality about Echo, however, is the setting.
 On a nice day the views are beautiful everywhere you turn.
 It’s hard not to keep stopping to take pictures.
 This trail system lacks the mileage of the Methow, but the mileage you do find here is as good as anything you’ll find farther north.
 On top of that Echo is considerably closer and cheaper (1/2 the price).

 Activity: Nordic Skiing, Snowshoeing